 Since grounding can involve any of your five senses, the options of how to ground yourself are endless and you may need to experiment with different suggestions to see what works for you.
-Our basic human senses remind us that we are here, and we are safe.
+Our basic human senses remind us that we are here, and that we are safe.
 You will need to discover what works best to bring you back to the present and allows you to calm down.
 There is no right or wrong method.
-It’s all about what connects for you.
+It’s all about what connects you.

 So, I want to provide you with a list of ideas to get you started.

 I heard from a lot of people to come up with this list and I must say it’s as diverse as those who contributed.
 Sometimes two ideas even directly contradict each other which just goes to show that grounding is customizable to YOU.
 The common denominator is that grounding involves using one of your senses to connect you back to the present and pull your panic into check.

 Pick a couple of ideas from this list that you may be comfortable trying and write them down.
 Having a variety of options may be useful.

 As you practice any of these it is important to really think about how what you are doing feels, tastes, smells, sounds or looks like.
 Pay attention to every detail and describe it.